thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 **In this particular experiment, `n_train_epochs` was set to 1, and `max_train_steps` was set to 1.
 This means a single epoch was run, with one matching step per episode**.
 In the next section, we go up a level from the model step to understand episodes and epochs.

 ## Data{set, loader}

-> 🚧 TODO: Update this Section after Refactor
->
-> We are planning to refactor dataset and dataloader to become one class and have a name that expresses the iteractiveness more.

 In the config for first_experiment, there is a comment that marks the start of data configuration.
 Now we turn our attention to everything below that line, as this is where episode specifics are defined.